-In Spain, our Guardians of Júcar project aims to improve the quality of surface waters, recover natural areas of the riverbank, contribute to the knowledge and improvement of aquatic ecosystems, eliminate invasive species on river banks and promote a public use of Natural spaces through two initiatives: the rehabilitation of the natural environment of the Barxeta Creek (which is already finished), and the improvement of the quality of the water thanks to the implementation of a green filter (to be started by the end of 2020).
-This project is due to end in June 2021.
+In Spain, our Guardians of Júcar project aims to improve the quality of surface waters, recover natural areas of the riverbank, contribute to the knowledge and improvement of aquatic ecosystems, eliminate invasive species on river banks and promote a public use of Natural spaces through two initiatives: the rehabilitation of the natural environment of the Barxeta Creek (which is already finished), and the improvement of the quality of the water thanks to the implementation of a green filter.
+This project was originally due to start in 2020 but will now start in 2021 when Covid-19 restrictions are lifted.